-He also mentioned that for several months his partner and he called daily 50 leads from Offrs and unfortunately no leads converted.
+He also mentioned that for several months he and his partner called 50 leads daily from Offrs and unfortunately, no leads converted.

 I think he wasn’t bad at all in making these five calls.

 To stay on the side of a best-case scenario, let’s assume for my calculated marketing performance estimation that the percentage of quality leads was 20% (1 quality lead out of 5 calls he made) and that 2% of these would result in a conversion (e.g., an appointment or meeting).

 This would mean that only 0.4% (20% quality leads x 2% cold call conversion rate) of all the leads that you get from Offrs would result in a conversion.

 By the way, I already mentioned this cold-calling percentage in my article about the same subject.

 Now, let’s look again at the costs of Offrs.

 Let’s say you work in just one territory that you purchased from them; use all their features (apps) but don’t use features that additionally charge you on a usage basis (e.g., direct mail).

 This would mean monthly costs of $299.

 By the number of calls the agent from the video made, we can estimate the number of leads he got access to per month.

 Remember that he and his partner could call together 50 leads per day.

 So, the number of leads would be around 1,500 (50×30) monthly.

-Applying the 0.4% conversion rate he would be able to convert 6 leads into appointments or meetings.
+Applying the 0.4% conversion rate, he would be able to convert six leads into appointments or meetings.

-If he manages to get 20% of these appointments to get under a commission contract and also sell their house it would mean a lead to closing conversion rate of 0.08% (0.4% x 20%).
+If he manages to get 20% of these appointments under a commission contract and sell their house, it would mean a lead to a closing conversion rate of 0.08% (0.4% x 20%).

 This would mean a cost per acquisition or cost per converted and qualified lead of $50 ($299 divided by 6).